Tuition, Fees, and Expenses

 String Quartet Studies

-Please note, however, that Artist Diploma students will be charged the Student Health Insurance Fee, Health Services Fee, Orientation Fee and the Graduation Fee.
+Please note, however, that Artist Diploma students will be charged the Student Health Insurance Fee as well as the Health Services Fee, Orientation Fee and the Graduation Fee when applicable.

 Late Fee Payment Schedule